SEC Armadillo: History

 Many comparisons have been made with the Sydney Opera House, although this was not the architects' inspiration for the design, which was in fact an interlocking series of ship's hulls, in reference to the Clyde's shipbuilding heritage.

-The building has become one of the most recognisable on Clydeside and an iconic image of Glasgow.
+The building is approximately 40 metres (131 feet) tall and has become one of the most recognisable on Clydeside and an iconic image of Glasgow.
 It is connected by passageways to the SEC Centre, and the Crowne Plaza hotel for easy access and exit for performers.

 Events

-The building has held events, such as the Scottish auditions of Britain's Got Talent 2008 to 2010, the auditions for the first four editions of The X Factor and the Hugo Award ceremony during Interaction, the 63rd World Science Fiction Convention.
-Singer Susan Boyle was discovered at this venue.
+The building has held events, such as the Scottish auditions of Britain's Got Talent 2008 to 2010 where Singer Susan Boyle was discovered, the auditions for the first four editions of The X Factor and the Hugo Award ceremony during Interaction, the 63rd World Science Fiction Convention.

 The building served as the venue for the weightlifting competitions of the 2014 Commonwealth Games, held in Glasgow.
 In the season of Christmas, the Armadillo is used for pantomimes..